yakasov/HardPlus/Planned.md

 - 'inaccuracy' value is 1 (from 2)
 - can shoot flaming arrows at RD > 2 (from RD > 3)

-Villagers
-- trading benefit from curing is one-time only

 Zombified Piglins
 - chance to spawn from Nether Portals every tick increased to 6/2000 (from 3/2000)